nyuhuyang/scRNAseq-BladderCancer/README.md

 <a href="https://github.com/nyuhuyang/scRNAseq-BladderCancer/blob/master/R/Human/Seurat_setup.R">Seurat_setup.R</a> for human<br />
 <a href="https://github.com/nyuhuyang/scRNAseq-BladderCancer/blob/master/R/Mouse/Seurat_setup.R">Seurat_setup.R</a> for mouse<br />

 Cells with less than 800 genes or 1500 UMIs or more than 15% of mitochondria genes were excluded from the analysis.
 Gene expression raw counts were normalized following a global-scaling normalization method with a scale factor of 10,000 and natural log transformation, using the Seurat NormalizeData function.
-The top 2000 highly variable genes were selected using the expression and dispersion (variance/mean) of genes, followed by a canonical correlation analysis (CCA) to identify common sources of variation between the patient and normal datasets.
+The top 2000 highly variable genes were selected using the expression and dispersion (variance/mean) of genes, followed by canonical correlation analysis (CCA) to identify common sources of variation between the patient and normal datasets.
 The first 20 CCA results were chosen to generate dimensional t-Distributed Stochastic Neighbor Embedding (tSNE) plots, and cell clustering by a shared nearest neighbor (SNN) modularity optimization based clustering algorithm.

-Need to modify the code accoridng to the date.
+Need to modify the code according to the date.
 After running these two scripts, `BladderCancer_H2_{date}.Rda` and `BladderCancer_H2_{date}.Rda` files will be generated inside **_data_** folder.
  Do not modify any files in **_data_** folder.

 ### 3. SingleR.R